syncfusion-content/uwp-docs/uwp/SfDataGrid/Rows.md

 1. When using `DetailsView` with freeze panes, exception will be raised like “DetailsView is not supported with Freeze panes support”.

 2. When `AllowFrozenGroupHeaders` is `true`, frozen rows will not be considered.

+3. SfDataGrid is supported only for freezing as number of rows in top and number of rows in bottom and it cannot be frozen with specific rows.

 N>